Analyze the adoption of a feature

 To turn the template into a dashboard, follow these steps:

-1. From the Replace Projects dropdown, select the Amplitude project you’ll want to use this dashboard to track.
+1. From the dropdown in the upper left, select the Amplitude project you want this dashboard to track.
 If you want it to track the current project, just leave it as-is.

 For example, if you’re interested in questions around feature discovery, select an event that signals successful feature usage.
-If you’re more interested in conversion, you should select an event that reflects the desired user behavior.
-For a streaming service, this might be Video Watched, while for an ecommerce company it might be Complete Purchase.
+If you’re more interested in the value moment that results in a conversion, select an event that reflects the desired user behavior.
+For a streaming service, this might be Video Watched, while for an e-commerce company it might be Complete Purchase.

-4. Give your new dashboard a name and select the location where it will be saved.
+1. Click Save As Dashboard, give your new dashboard a name, and select a location to save it in.
 Then click Save.

 Check out this article to learn more about dashboards, and this article to learn more about templates in Amplitude.